Gut Bacteria and Diabetes: What’s Missing and How Food Can Help

 How Gut Bacteria Change in Diabetes

-Studies show that people with both type 1 and type 2 diabetes tend to have fewer beneficial bacteria that fight inflammation and support blood sugar control.
+Studies show that people with both type 1 and type 2 diabetes tend to have fewer beneficial gut bacteria that fight inflammation and support blood sugar control.
 At the same time, they may have more harmful bacteria and opportunistic pathogens that can increase gut inflammation and reduce insulin sensitivity.
 These changes are linked to:

 • Poor blood sugar control